Introduction to ATRAD

 Ground-based radar systems have been used to study the atmosphere and the weather and to collect data for several decades, measuring atmospheric phenomena such as wind velocities, turbulence, atmospheric waves,energy exchange between different layers of the atmosphere and the drift of ionisation trails left by meteors as they fall through the atmosphere.
 In recent years, advances in signal processing technology and in the scientific understanding of the atmosphere have seen the emergence of commercially viable, turnkey atmospheric radar systems.
 ATRAD is a leading developer and supplier of such systems.

-Over the past 17 years, ATRAD has supplied systems, components and expertise for over 60 major radar installations.
+Since 1995, ATRAD has supplied systems, components and expertise for over 60 major radar installations.

 ATRAD has been able to successfully leverage the experience gained from the development of these complex and highly flexible research systems to develop a modular systems architecture.
 This architecture allows ATRAD to supply complex research systems, turnkey operational systems and radar sub-systems.